Calstock: Services

+Ferry

+The Calstock Ferry operates between Calstock and Ferry Farm on the Devon side of the Tamar.
+The service resumed in May 2025 after a ten-year absence.
+The new ferry is entirely solar-powered.
+It can be used by walkers on the Tamara Coast to Coast Way to avoid a long detour via Bere Alston station.

 Literary associations

 The poetry publisher Peterloo Poets, founded by Harry Chambers, was based in Calstock until it closed down in 2009.
 Peterloo Poets was formerly based at Liskeard.
 In 2010 Chambers was honoured for services to Poetry in the New Year Honours.

 Local establishments

-During Victorian times the parish had "13 churches and 13 taverns."
-Now the parish only has four churches and nine taverns, including the Tamar Inn, on Calstock Quay, which dates from the 17th century and was rumoured to be the haunt of smugglers and highwaymen, and the Boot Inn, in the centre of the village, built in the year 1666.
+During Victorian times, the parish had "13 churches and 13 taverns."
+Currently, the parish only has four churches and nine taverns.
+These include the Tamar Inn, on Calstock Quay, which dates from the 17th century and was rumoured to be the haunt of smugglers and highwaymen, and the Boot Inn, in the centre of the village, built in the year 1666.

+Calstock Arts hosts a wide variety of art and music events and exhibitions in the Old Chapel.

 Calstock has a non-league football club, playing in the second division of the Duchy League.
 Their home ground is on Calstock Quay by the banks of the River Tamar.
-The club’s nickname, The Bees, and logo are derived from Cornwall‘s county colours of black and gold.
+The club's nickname, The Bees, and logo are derived from Cornwall's county colours of black and gold.
 The club is run by local volunteers and is sponsored by the Tamar Inn, also located on Calstock Quay.